Skrimpton/Guides-and-Cheatsheets/README.md

 #

 ##### The following examples check if "$PWD" is a folder that exists <br> and then outputs a text chosen by you if it is or if it isn't (hopefully is)*
-- "$PWD" is a command which prints the name of the current folder that the terminal you are using is doing stuff from or inside of*
+- "$PWD" is a variable which holds the path of the current folder that the terminal you are using is doing stuff from or inside of*
    - if "$PWD" is */home/Username*, then ```mkdir lolfolder``` will make */home/Username/lolfolder*
+   - echo "$PWD" will print the path to screen

 #### You can write this: